aws/aws-toolkit-vscode/designs/sam-debugging/local-sam-debugging.md

 #### CodeLenses in Code files

-CodeLenses in code files provide support for debugging Standalone Lambda function handlers.
+CodeLenses in code files provide support for debugging standalone Lambda function handlers.

-The following CodeLenses appear over any function that appears to be an eligible Lambda handler:
+The following CodeLenses appear over any function that appears to be an eligible Lambda handler: Run Locally, Debug Locally, Configure.

--   Run Locally - See below for details
--   Debug Locally - See below for details
--   Configure - allows the user to configure arguments that are used with the Run and Debug CodeLenses (see [What can be configured for a Debug session?](#debug-config))

-When clicked, the Run and Debug CodeLenses locally invoke the Lambda handler function they represent.
-These Lambda handlers are invoked independent of SAM Templates that exist in the users workspace.
-The following takes place:

--   A temporary SAM Template is produced, which contains one resource that references the Lambda handler
--   The temporary SAM Application is built
--   The resource in the temporary SAM Template is invoked, using configurations set with the Configure CodeLens
--   (If the Debug CodeLens was clicked) The VS Code debugger is attached to the invoked resource

-When clicked, the Configure CodeLens opens a (JSON) configuration file that resides in the workspace and is managed by the Toolkit.
-All standalone handlers within a workspace will have their configurations stored in this file.
+The Configure CodeLens allows users to customize how the function handler is locally debugged.
+Configuration is optional, using sensible defaults when necessary.
+The configurable aspects are listed [above](#debug-config).
+Each handler is configured separately, and all handler configurations are stored in the workspace at `.aws/lambda-handlers.json` ([file structure](#code-file-codelens-config)).
+Clicking the Configure CodeLens opens this file, adds a configuration entry for the corresponding handler if necessary, and places the cursor at the handler's entry.
 Users have autocompletion support in this file.
 A rich UI for configuration is not considered at this time, but the door remains open to adding a visual editor in the future based on user feedback.

+When clicked, the Run and Debug CodeLenses locally invoke their associated Lambda handler function.
+These Lambda handlers are invoked independently of SAM Templates that exist in the users workspace.
+The Toolkit performs the following:

+-   A temporary SAM Template is produced, containing one resource that references the Lambda handler
+-   The temporary SAM Application is built.
+Where applicable, settings are applied from the configurations speficied with the Configure CodeLens.
+-   The resource in the temporary SAM Template is invoked.
+Where applicable, settings are applied from the configurations speficied with the Configure CodeLens.
+-   (If the Debug CodeLens was clicked) The VS Code debugger is attached to the invoked resource
+-   SAM CLI output is shown in the Toolkit's Output Channel.
+If a debugger is attached, output is also shown in the Debug Console.

 These CodeLenses do not support API Gateway style invokes.